xnetcat/obs-plugin-onlyfans/README.md

 ### Auth

-We need some cookies, so head to onlyfans, login and open the network debugger, search for `init?app-token` or something along these lines.
-And find these values `auth_id`, `sess`, `user-agent` and `app-token`.
+We need cookies to authorize the requests, so head to onlyfans, login and open the network debugger, search for `init?app-token` or something along these lines.
+And find `auth_id`, `sess`, `user-agent` and `app-token`.
 Save these values to a file called `auth.json` like.

 Here is how it should look: